Ginious/homemeasure/readme.md

 # What is Home Measure?

-HM is a small system to gather measures like e.g. temperature from a sensor, amount of produced power from a PV DC-AC converter or the amount of electricity currently being consumed.
+HM is a small system implemented in Java (Spring Boot) to gather measures like e.g. temperature from a sensor, amount of produced power from a PV DC-AC converter or the amount of electricity currently being consumed.
 For further processing purposes measures can optionally be sent to a MQTT broker, stored in a time series or a relational database system.

 The system is written in Java and comes as a stand-alone Spring Boot application that can directly be started.